FDSchaefer/omni8task/README.md

 See [requirements.txt](requirements.txt) for the full list of dependencies.

 3. **MNI152 atlas:**
-A stripped down version of the atlas exists within the repository (T1 Only) If the entire atlas is required see following commands and point the config to the unzip location:
+A stripped down version of the atlas exists within the repository (T1 Brain Only) If the entire atlas is required see following commands and point the config to the unzip location:

 ```bash